salesforce/omakase/readme.md

 #### Orphaned comments

 The term _orphaned comment_ refers to a comment that does not logically precede any particular AST unit.
-There are four places where orphaned comments can be found, which is at the end of a selector, at the end of a declaration (before the semi-colon), at the end of a rule, and at the end of a stylesheet.
+There are four places where orphaned comments can be found, which are at the end of a selector, at the end of a declaration (before the semi-colon), at the end of a rule, and at the end of a stylesheet.
 Here are some examples:

 ```css
 .class1 .class2 > a:hover /* an orphaned comment */, #id a:hover /*another orphaned comment*/ {